nicolas-garcia/xamarinsummit2019/README.md

 - Android App Bundle for Xamarin
 ![Android App Bundle](images/AndroidAppBundle.png)

-Package all resources for your app while uploading application to AppStore.
+Package all resources for your app while uploading the application to AppStore.
 When a user download the app, Google produces an optimized apk for this specific user.

 - Startup Tracing: Improve application startup time by 100% and reduce artefact size
 - AndroidX: Google refactoring of Android support libraries